jackmau/Exquis/README.md

 Open a command prompt and enter "pip install python-rtmidi"

-Download files from here (you can click on the "raw" button)
+Download Python scripts avove (eg click on the "raw" button).

 Navigate to the relevant folder in the command window and run eg "py blank.py".